Hazel1994/ViPE-Videos/README.md

 - ViPE generates visual prompts for the lyrics.
 - Select the most concrete and fitting prompt for each lyric line.
 - Automatically calculate camera movements based on audio.
-- prompts and camera movements are fed into Deform Stable Diffusion.
+- Prompts and camera movements are fed into Deform Stable Diffusion.
 - Use ImageReward to choose an appealing image from Deform Stable Diffusion.
 - Align the chosen image with the audio.
-- Optionally, add lyrics and ViPE prompts to the video's bottom
+- Optionally, add lyrics and ViPE prompts to the video
 ## Installation
 Clone the repository